 It’s also important to make sure your vehicle isn’t overloaded; cars have far longer stopping distances when loaded and handling an overloaded vehicle is much more difficult.

-Councillor John Woodman, Somerset County Council’s Cabinet Member for Highways said: “As the road safety team suggests, please carry out a FLOWERS check before you head off on a long journey this summer.
+Councillor John Woodman, Somerset County Council’s Cabinet Member for Highways said: “As the road safety team suggests, please carry out a FLOWERS check before you head off on a long journey.
 A vehicle that is running smoothly will ensure that your holiday goes ahead as planned.”